2min to read

 Jean’s strategy is informed by an obsession with how to make words powerful, memorable, and actionable.
 Her knowledge draws liberally from a decade spent writing for The New York Times, New York Magazine, T+L, other top publications, and Fortune 100 corporations such as Pfizer.
 A veritable ‘word photographer,’ she trains her writers how to weave dazzling imagery against razor-sharp precision, and set it to a rhythm that’s pleasing to the brain.
 Jean currently writes a column for Forbes on her own journey to scale MarketSmiths, and the particular struggles of scaling a service business.

 In 2007, Jean saw the need for copywriting for humans: bite-sized, seductive, and jargon-free.
-She enlisted other writers and launched MarketSmiths, a creative copywriting agency dedicated to replacing generic content with the careful strategy of words.
+She launched MarketSmiths, a creative copywriting agency dedicated to replacing generic content with the careful strategy of words.

 Early in her career, Jean learned to bulletproof documents, wield effective logic, and persuade; of limitless comfort to compliance-minded clients—particularly in finance and healthcare—Jean graduated cum laude from The University of San Diego School of Law, and spent a brief stint as a lawyer (real estate).
-A piano prodigy and pre-college graduate of The Juilliard School, Jean earned her undergrad degree in business from Cornell.
-In her off hours, she takes brisk walks through Brooklyn, buffs up her French, and practices salsa with boyfriend Asher.
+A piano prodigy and pre-college graduate of The Juilliard School, Jean earned her undergrad degree in business from Cornell University.
+In her off hours, she relishes Brooklyn eateries, hikes near scenic Hudson (NY) with her boyfriend, and executes challenging yoga.